uofs-comphyd/uofs-comphyd.github.io/_posts/members/2019-08-07-wouter_knoben.markdown

 - position: Postdoctoral Fellow
   employer: University of Saskatchewan
   location: Canmore, Alberta, CANADA
+  period: 2019-2021
+- position: Research Associate
+  employer: University of Saskatchewan
+  location: Canmore, Alberta, CANADA
-  period: 2019-present
+  period: 2021-present
 ---

 ### Short Bio
-Wouter is a Postdoctoral Fellow at the University of Saskatchewan at Canmore, board member of the Young Hydrologic Society and ex board member of the AGU Hydrology Section Student Subcommittee.
-Wouter’s research focuses in three main areas: (i) using knowledge from experimental basins to improve continental domain models; (ii) model structure uncertainty, realism and benchmarking; and (iii) hydrologic similarity.
-Wouter has published his work in leading international journals, including Water Resources Research, Geoscientific Model Development and International Journal of Climatology.
+Wouter is a Research Associate at the University of Saskatchewan at Canmore, and ex board member of both the Young Hydrologic Society and the AGU Hydrology Section Student Subcommittee.
+Wouter’s research focuses in four main areas: (i) using knowledge from experimental basins to improve continental domain models; (ii) model structure uncertainty, realism and benchmarking; (iii) hydrologic similarity; and (iv) reproducibility and transparency of hydrologic science.
+Wouter has published his work in leading international journals, including Water Resources Research, Geoscientific Model Development, Hydrology and Earth System Sciences and International Journal of Climatology.

 ### Publications
 {% include_relative pubs/knobenPubs.markdown %}